 The Perfect Long Weekend in Port Stephens Itinerary

-We recently spent 4 days in this absolute paradise, and managed to jam a lot in!
+We recently spent 4 days in the absolute paradise of Port Stephens, and managed to jam a lot in!

 There are also a few things we would do differently though, so if you’re ready for the best itinerary for Port Stephens, read on…